AbhiDS91/Metaheuristics-Optimization/F2_Shifted_Schwefel/ReadMe.md

 ###### Figure 3 - Parameters
 ![p](images/properties.png)

-### The creation of the pso_optimizer and the running method is the same as the one thorooughly described in the Shifted Sphere ReadMe
+### The creation of the pso_optimizer and the running method is the same as the one thorooughly described in the Shifted Schwefel ReadMe

 ## Optimal Result according to the function for Dimension 50
 #### Optimal Interia Factor: 0.5